Kaique62/Friday-Night-Fever/README.md

 ### v1.0.1 [Unreleased]
 - Main menu now has new effects and transitions
 - Added casual sprites to week 6 dialogue
+- Fixed some week 4 dialogue expressions not working
+- Removed base game songs / characters from the files
+- Optimized gallery images to not freeze the game on certain images
 - New images in gallery
-- Optimized gallery images to not freeze the game on certain images
-- Reverted change to icons that made them cover up the screen on certain framerates
 - Fixed tracklist problems after completing a week
-- Fixed Funkin-God not having the correct game over animation
+- Fixed funkin-god not having the correct game over animation
-- Fixed some week 4 dialogue expressions not working
-- Removed base game songs / characters from the files
+- You no longer have to beat the tutorial for the credits to appear at the end of Week 6
+- Jukebox code reworked

 ### v1.0
 - the mod came out lmao